Call me on the job on:

 • Longevity: 10-20 Year

-• Description: Framed trellis panel with diagonal criss crossed batons closely spaced for more privousy & decorative design.
+• Description: Framed garden fence panel with planed smooth horizontal batons closely spaced for more privousy as a decorative fencing design.

 • Wind Tolerance: Fair